azaho/bfm/docs/getting-started/installation.md

 pip install --upgrade pip
 pip install -r requirements.txt
 ```
+3. Copy over the contents of `.env.example` to `.env`.
-3. If you're not on Openmind, you'll need to download the [BrainTreebank](https://braintreebank.dev/) dataset (~130 GB).
+4. If you're not on Openmind, you'll need to download the [BrainTreebank](https://braintreebank.dev/) dataset (~130 GB).
 If you're on Openmind, you are all set!
 The dataset is already available in the `/om2/user/<your_username>/braintreebank` directory.
     - Download this script: [braintreebank_download_extract.py](https://github.com/azaho/neuroprobe/blob/main/braintreebank_download_extract.py) from the [Neuroprobe](https://github.com/azaho/neuroprobe) repository.
     - Install necessary packages:
     ```sh